6 Diversity College Essay Examples

 This student is expressing their diversity through their involvement in a particular community—another nice approach if you don’t want to write about culture or ethnicity.
-We all have unique things that we geek out over and this student expresses the joy that came when they found a community where they could express their love for the environment.
-Passion is fundamental to university life and should find its way into successful applications.
+We all have unique things that we geek out over.
+This student expresses the joy that they derived from finding a community where they could express their love for the environment.
+Passion is fundamental to university life and generally finds its way into any successful application.

 This student displays clear values: community, ecoconsciousness, dedication, and compassion.
-An admissions officer who reads a diversity essay is looking for students with strong values who will enrich the university community with their unique perspective—sounds like this student!
+An admissions officer who reads a diversity essay is looking for students with strong values who will enrich the university community with their unique perspective—that sounds just like this student!

 What Could Be Improved

 Instead of starting this essay with a summary of what the essay is about, the student should have made their hook part of the story.
-Whether that looks like them being exasperated with comments their classmates made about politics or them looking around apprehensively at the seven strangers on their program as they all boarded their flight, they should start off in the action.
+Whether that looks like them being exasperated with comments their classmates made about politics, or them looking around apprehensively at the seven strangers in their program as they all boarded their flight, the student should start off in the action.

 Essay #6: Music and Accents

-India holds a curious place in my heart and ears.
+India holds a permanent place in my heart and ears.
 Whenever I returned on a trip or vacation, I would show my grandmother how to play Monopoly and she would let me tie her sari.
-I would teach my grandfather English idioms, which he would repeat to random people and fishmongers on the streets, and he would teach me Telugu phrases.
+I would teach my grandfather English idioms—which he would repeat to random people and fishmongers on the streets—and he would teach me Telugu phrases.

-It was a curious exchange of worlds and I’m reminded of this every time I listen to Indian music.
+It was a curious exchange of worlds that I am reminded of every time I listen to Indian music.
 It was these tunes that helped me reconnect with my heritage and ground my meandering identity.
-Indian music, unlike the stereotype I’d been imbued with, was not just a one-and-done Bollywood dance number!
-Each region and language was like an island with its own, unique sonic identity.
-I’m grateful for my discovery of Hindi, Telugu, Kannada, Tamil tunes, for it has opened me up to the incredible smorgasbord of diversity, depth, and complexity within the subcontinent I was born in.
+Indian music, unlike the stereotype I’d long been imbued with, was not just a one-and-done Bollywood dance number!
+Each region and language was like an island with its own unique sonic identity.
+I’m grateful for my discovery of Hindi, Telugu, Kannada, and Tamil tunes, for these discoveries have opened me up to the incredible smorgasbord of diversity, depth, and complexity within the subcontinent I was born in.

 Here’s an entirely-different sonic identity for you: Texan slang.
-“Couldya pass the Mango seltzer, please hon?” said my Houstonian neighbor, Rae Ann, her syllables melding together like the sticky cake batter we were making.
+“Couldya pass the Mango seltzer, please, hon?” asked my Houstonian neighbor, Rae Ann—her syllables melding together like the sticky cake batter we were making.

 What the Essay Did Well

 The quotes from this student’s quirky neighbor bring a sense of realism to the essay.
 We can feel ourselves at the barbecue and hear her thick Texan accent coming through.
-The way people communicate is a huge part of their culture and identity, so the ability of this student to perfectly capture the essence of their Texan identity with accented phrases is skillfully done.
+The way people communicate is a huge part of their culture and identity, so the way that this student perfectly captures the essence of their Texan identity with accented phrases is skillfully done.

 What Could Be Improved

 They could have described the buzz of the sitar or the lyrical pattern of the Telugu phrases their grandfather taught them.
-Telling us about the diversity of sounds in Indian music is fine, but if the reader can’t appreciate what those sounds resemble, it makes it harder to understand the Indian half of their identity.
-Especially since this student emulated the sounds and essence of Texas so well, it is important that India is given the same treatment so we can fully appreciate both sides of this essay.
+Telling us about the diversity of sounds in Indian music is fine, but if the reader can’t appreciate what those sounds resemble, it makes it harder to understand the Indian half of the author’s identity.
+Especially since this student emulated the sounds and essence of Texas so well, it’s important that India is given the same treatment so we can fully appreciate both sides of this essay.